daniellovell/AMSDesignBench/data/dev/debugging/ota/judge_prompts/debug_device_swap.md

 ## Criteria

-- **fault_id** — Award credit when the answer correctly identifies the device with swapped polarity matching refs.swapped_id, refs.from_type, refs.to_type.
+- **fault_id** — Award credit when the answer correctly identifies the device with swapped polarity matching {runtime:swapped_id}, {runtime:from_type}, {runtime:to_type}.
 Check for mentions of PMOS/NMOS swap or wrong device type.
 Full credit requires citing the specific device ID and type mismatch.
 Partial credit for generic fault identification.
 Guidance: {fault_id_guidance}.

 - **fix** — Award credit when a concrete fix is proposed: change device model to correct type (e.g., nch/pch) and specify correct body connection (0/VDD).
 Partial credit for incomplete fixes.
 Guidance: {fix_guidance}.